Explore the underwater world

 With direct access to the Great Astrolabe Reef, the underwater wonders of one of best and most exclusive diving locations is waiting to be explored.
 Located on the north east of Kadavu Island Group, Kokomo offers exclusivity to dive sites that are not frequented by other island resorts, offering an unparalleled experience for our guests, allowing them the opportunity to explore at their leisure with no distractions; from tiny Anthers to magnificent Mantas, Tuna, Sharks, schooling jacks, Turtles, Nudibranchs, Blue Ribbon Eels, Mackerels and many more.

-Kokomo Private Island has direct access on both the west and east side of the Great Astrolabe Reef, enabling guests the opportunity to select from an impressive selection of varied dive sites.
+With access to both the western and eastern side of the Great Astrolabe Reef, Kokomo Private Island provides guests with the opportunity to select from an impressive selection of varied dive sites.

-The majority of our sites are located on the west side of the Great Astrolabe Reef, this area provides an abundance of diverse diving options as it features multiple varying passages and channels that weave throughout this impressive barrier reef.
+The majority of our sites are located on the western side of the Great Astrolabe Reef.
+This area provides an abundance of diverse diving options and features multiple varying passages and channels that weave throughout this impressive barrier reef.

 - Hard coral outer reef slopes